efimijacuneva/TrafficDataWarehouse/README.md

 (sensors, cameras, traffic lights, weather stations, incident systems) into an analytical platform for historical analysis, BI reporting and decision making.

+Synthetic data throughout - no real traffic data is used.
 ---

 ## Architecture at a Glance